rpmuller/ePubs/WP1.md

 recent times that it has been possible to say clearly where Pythagoras was wrong.
 I do not know of any other man who has been as influential as he was in the sphere of thought.
-I say this because what appears as Platonism is, when analysed, found to be in essence Pythagoreanism.
+I say this because what appears as Platonism is, when analyzed, found to be in essence Pythagoreanism.
 The whole conception of an eternal world, revealed to the intellect but not to the senses, is derived from him.
 But for him, Christians would not have thought of Christ as the Word; but for him, theologians